Downeaster (train): Route

 The Downeaster uses the MBTA's Lowell Line from Boston's North Station to Wilmington, the Wildcat Branch to Wilmington Junction, and the Haverhill Line to the Massachusetts–New Hampshire state line.
-From there to just short of Brunswick, it uses the Pan Am Railways Freight Main Line.
+From there to just short of Brunswick, it uses CSX Transportation's former Pan Am Railways Freight Main Line.
 The last mile of track in Brunswick is owned by MaineDOT.
-All of these lines were once part of the Boston and Maine Railroad; the part south of Wilmington Junction was once the mainline and a branch of the Boston and Lowell Railroad, and the rest was the mainline of the B&M.
+Lines south of Portland were once part of the Boston and Maine Railroad; the part south of Wilmington Junction was once the mainline and a branch of the Boston and Lowell Railroad, and the rest was the mainline of the B&M. The line north of Portland to Brunswick was once part of the Maine Central Railroad.